melindaahli/trivia-22-23/README.md

 ### Goal 1: Render a question from sample_data.json on the screen.

 - [ ] Look over the "Flow Chart" section in your planning document.
+- [ ] Create a folder named "components".

 In the components folder: